 "Clever."
 I took a swig.
 "Tell me something, am I the only guy in the building that has to wear a dress, or is this really a job requirement?"

 The nurse shrugged.
 "Does it matter?
-You seem to be the type of guy that would enjoy it."
+You seem to be the type of guy who would enjoy it."

 Blood rushed to my face.
+I mean, I didn't not enjoy it, but the last thing I wanted was to have someone call me out on it.
 "Hey!
 I didn't come here to be insulted!"

-"He's a little insecure," Tamra muttered. *"But I think he really wants to work here."
-The tone of voice seemed to hint that I was a closet queer, but what she said implied that I'd better get used to the uniform if I wanted the job.
-Her comment made the nurse chuckle.
+"He's a little insecure," Tamra muttered.
+"But I think he really wants to work here."
+The tone of voice seemed to hint that I was a closet queer, but her words implied that I'd better get used to the uniform if I wanted the job.
+The nurse chuckled at my expense.